LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="MFAResetGoogleAuthByToken-delete-">MFA Reset Google Authenticator by Token (DELETE)</h4>
- This API Resets the Google Authenticator configurations on a given account via the access token [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/google-authenticator/mfa-reset-google-authenticator-by-token/)
+ This API Resets the Google Authenticator configurations on a given account via the access token

 ```java